How To Comply With Laws Regarding Direct Mail Marketing?

 Sweepstakes and Contests

 A lot of marketers use contests or sweepstakes as direct mail items.
-Therefore, it is their duty to abide by the Canadian regulations regarding contests.
+Therefore, it is their duty to abide by Canadian regulations regarding contests.

 All promotional contests are regulated by not only the Competition Act but also the Contract law and Criminal Code.
 If you include a contest in your direct mail piece, it must have a list of rules which are basically some compulsory statutory disclosures, the terms and conditions, and a winner release form.
 It should also include a “no purchase necessary’ entry mode and a skill-testing question.